By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Activated platelet.
-Coloured scanning electron micrograph (SEM) of an activated platelet, or thrombocyte.
-Platelets are fragments of white blood cells that, under normal circumstances, are small and biconcave in form.
+Coloured scanning electron micrograph (SEM) of an activated platelet (white).
+Platelets are fragments of white blood cells that under normal circumstances are small and biconcave in form.
 However, if there is a break in the surface of a blood vessel the platelets come into contact with molecules they are not used to and become activated.
-They become amorphous in form, with long projections (pseudopodia) that help them adhere to the vein and each other, forming a clot over the site of the break.
+They become amorphous in form, with long projections (pseudopodia) that help them adhere to other cells and each other, forming a clot.